-The AEMs have not appealed the injunction, nor sought a stay and State Defendants do not have standing to challenge the portions of the injunction that apply only to the AEMs.
+The AEMs have not appealed the injunction, nor sought a stay and State apply only to the AEMs.
 Therefore, the only issue properly before the Court is the motion for a stay of the injunction against the Secretary as to the Curbside Voting Prohibition.